 - We also are working on using most of the same material to launch a student-facing course, so that any student can learn the material on our platform, and so that schools and institutions can more easily endorse argument mapping without having to invest in on-site instructors.

-By Winter 2018, we plan to provide teachers with online tools that they can direct their students to in order to practice and assess argument skills.
+By Fall 2019, we plan to provide teachers with online tools that they can direct their students to in order to practice and assess argument skills.
 This will allow even less effort on the part of the teacher to integrate our material, while also providing students a different way to learn and practice material outside of the classroom.